tmaiaroto/smartthings-unofficial-docs/Documentation.md

 First off, you need to be logged into http://graph.api.smarthings.com … Which is simple enough.
 You can then go on to see a list of your hubs and events, among other things, in their dashboard.
 However, we're after JSON responses and all of hte data you see here is available in (seemingly open) JSON responses.

 For the purposes of the following example responses, note that  `<idHashString>` values represent 32 character long alpha-numeric unique IDs.
 You will see other placeholder values as well, but the `<idHashString>` values will be useful to make other API calls.
 You will see another hash string placeholder value `<uuid>` which is a normal [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+All other placeholder values are simply strings if not clearly specified.

 ### Authenticating
 Before you can make any of these HTTP requests you will need to be logged in.
 You can do that manually as explained above, but you can also with code using oauth.
+For additional information, see the official (though incomplete) documentation: [https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1](https://docs.google.com/document/d/14F5CnjIbI8Ru4-MrjHXhnBGGQngUevVEe7H3cqoGHKA/edit?pli=1)

 Remember, every call that you will be making will display data relative to the account you are logged in with.
 You will not have permission to view certain data and you certainly can't get information about other accounts.